rahulshivsharan/load_balancer_example_01/README.md

 We are using Openresty (Nginx)

 1. Create 2 nodejs application
-2. Add create a .conf (example loadBal.conf) file for load balancing configuration
+2. Create a .conf (example loadBal.conf) file for load balancing configuration `loadBal.conf`
-3. Copy the loadBal.conf file in "Openresty/conf" folder.
+3. Copy the `loadBal.conf` file in path `Openresty/conf` or `nginx\conf` folder.
-4. In the same folder exists nginx.conf file, in this file at last line add statement to include the above .conf file, as shown below
+4. In the same folder exists `nginx.conf` file, in this file at last line add statement to include the above .conf file, as shown below

 `include  load-balancer.conf;`